cepthomas/SbotHighlight/README.md

 Built for ST4 on Windows and Linux.

 - The way ST works, you have to define which scope to use for each of the different highlights.
-- Edit the setting `highlight_scopes` to taste.
-The defaults are just a wild guess and you really need your own to match your scheme.
 - Note that Regions added by self.view.add_regions() can not set the foreground color.
 The scope color is used for the region background color.
 Also they are not available via extract_scope().